USS Gridley Damage Control Drill

-Damage Controlman Fireman Aaron Hogan, from Granbury, Texas, practices applying a jubilee patch during a damage control drill aboard the Arleigh Burke-class guided-missile destroyer USS Gridley (DDG 101) in the South China Sea, May 28, 2025.
+Sailors simulate fighting a fire during a damage control drill aboard the Arleigh Burke-class guided-missile destroyer USS Gridley (DDG 101) in the South China Sea, May 31, 2025.
 Gridley, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy's unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Timothy Meyer)

 |Date Taken: